 How To Spend A Night In Chinatown London

-London might seem like it never stops, but one of the only true late night London destinations is Chinatown London, where you can eat, drink, dance and sing your night away from dusk till dawn.
+London has so much to offer and seemingly never stops, but one of the only true late-night London destinations is Chinatown London.
+Here you can eat, drink, dance and sing your night away from dusk till dawn.

-Busy restaurants sit alongside some of London’s best cocktail bars, which are often hidden above and below the bustling streets, as well as Karaoke joints and dance floors open until the early hours.
+Busy restaurants sit alongside some of London’s best cocktail bars, often hidden above and below the bustling streets, with top Karaoke joints and dance floors open until the early hours.

-Whatever you’re celebrating, we’ve pulled together a selection of the best Chinatown London locations to while away those late night hours.
+Whatever you’re celebrating, we’ve pulled together a selection of the best Chinatown London spots to while away those late night hours.

 6pm – After work drinks

-Head to The Blue Posts, and work your way through a line-up of independently brewed cask ales.
-If you get peckish, choose from a seriously impressive selection of bar snacks.
-We’d recommend the Black Country ‘No Nonsense Pork Crunch’ – the king of pub snacking!
+Whether it’s that Friday feeling or the mid-week blues, The Blue Posts makes for the perfect after-work drinking hole.
+Work your way through a line-up of independently brewed cask ales, and if you get peckish, choose from a seriously impressive selection of bar snacks.
+We highly recommend the cheese board or fried calamari!

 7pm – Pre-dinner mahjong

-Pop next door to 1930s Taipei inspired tea house, XU, for a spot of pre-dinner entertainment.
+You only have to pop next door to 1930s Taipei inspired tea house, XU, for a spot of pre-dinner entertainment.
 It’s home to two permanent mahjong rooms, available to hire for two hour slots (don’t worry – a short guide and cheat sheet is provided if you’ve never played before!).
-Make sure you sample the recently launched Winter cocktail menu, as well as XU’s famous Shou Pa Chicken.
+Make sure you sample the Winter cocktail menu, as well as XU’s famous Shou Pa Chicken.

 8pm – Dinner

 Chinatown London is bursting with interesting and delicious dinner options.
-From mind-blowingly delicious laksa at C&R Café to Korean BBQ joint Olle, as well as a collection of traditional Cantonese eateries and mouth-numbing Sichuan menus at JinLi and Shu Xiangge, a myriad of options awaits.
-Treat yourself to dinner wherever takes your fancy before you delve further into the delights of late night Chinatown London.
+From mind-blowingly delicious laksa at C&R Café to Korean BBQ at Olle, as well as a collection of traditional Cantonese eateries and the belly-warming Sichuan menus at JinLi and Shu Xiangge.
+You really are spoiled for choice!
+Once you’ve treated yourself to dinner it’s time to find something sweet.

 9pm – Dessert

 Dinner is never truly complete without pudding, so be sure to save room for a walk along Newport Court.
-There’s a reason it’s known by some as ‘Dessert Alley’!
-Peruse the offering, which includes Filipino Mamason’s Dirty Ice Cream and matcha mastery at Tsujiri to innovative dessert specialists RORO (which is also one of the most instagrammable stops on this list).
+Also known by some as ‘Dessert Alley’, and for good reason!
+Embrace your inner child as you peruse the offering, which includes Filipino Mamason’s Dirty Ice Cream and age-old matcha mastery at Tsujiri.
+Be sure to visit newly opened Taiyakiya for highly Instagrammable Japanese fish-shaped taiyaki goodies and customisable soft-serve ice cream.

 10pm – Karaoke

-No trip to Chinatown London is complete without a Karaoke experience.
+No trip to Chinatown London is complete without a Karaoke experience, and it’s the perfect time of year to practice for those Christmas carols.
 Head along Gerrard Street to Plum Valley and set up shop in one of their four private karaoke rooms.
 If you’re not normally the most confident of singers, a Lychee Martini should help to loosen your vocal chords!

 11pm – Vietnamese cocktails and bar snacks

-After belting out some classics you’ll be keen for a refreshing drink or two.
-Head to the newly opened art-deco bar Viet Lounge where a central bar takes pride of place, so you can pull up a stool and watch head bartender Alex Loois shake up cocktails with homemade Asian syrups.
+After belting out some all-time classics you’ll be keen for a refreshing drink or two.
+Pull up a stool at Art-Deco bar Viet Lounge, and reveal in your new-found karaoke fame as you watch head bartender Alex Loois shake up signature cocktails with his homemade Asian syrups.

 2am – Late night feasting